rizac/stream2segment/README.md

 ```
 pytest -xvvv -W ignore --dburl <additional db url> --cov=./stream2segment --cov-report=html ./tests/
 ```
-(short explanation: `-x`: stop at first error, `-vvv`: increase verbosity, `-W ignore`: do not print Python packages warnings.
-This might be very useful because a lot of these warnings might be printed: when tests fail, these warnings might hide in the terminal the important error messages.
+(short explanation: `-x`: stop at first error, `-vvv`: increase verbosity, `-W ignore`: do not print Python warnings issued during tests.
+This might be very useful because when tests fail, these warnings might hide in the terminal the important failure messages.
 Note that other options of `-W`, e.g. a very useful "print only first warning by type", seem not to work with current pytest version)

 Tests are time consuming (some minutes currently) and you should see a message with no errors, such as `"===== ### passed in ### seconds ======"`

 The database used for testing will be an sqlite database.
-If you want to provide other database urls use the variable ```--dburl``` (you can type it multiple times and all tests requiring a database will be run with all provided database urls).
+If you want to provide other database type their urls via the option ```--dburl``` (you can type it multiple times and all tests requiring a database will be run with all provided database urls).
 Example: if you have postgres installed with an *already created* database named ```s2s_test```, run:
 ```
-pytest -xv --dburl postgresql://<user>:<password>@localhost/<dbname> ./tests/
+pytest -xvvv -W ignore --dburl postgresql://<user>:<password>@localhost/<dbname> ./tests/
 ```
 (the data on any given database will be overwritten if the database is not empty)